Emotions and Judgment: Argumentation, Biases and Public Affairs

 - Cognitive biases

 Please submit your proposal to firstname.lastname@example.org.
 Deadline: September 1st, 2018.
-Accepted proposals will be confirmed soon after reception.
+Accepted proposals will be confirmed shortly after reception.
 A maximum of 30 candidates will be accepted.
-Each proposal should include:
+Each proposal must include:

 - Meals (lunch) at Carmen de la Victoria